evkx/evkx.github.io/content/models/audi/q8_e-tron/Q8_e-tron_edition_Dakar/_index.md

 Furthermore, the Audi Q8 e-tron edition Dakar supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

-### Sound system
+### Sound System

 You can choose between two sound systems on the Audi Q8 e-tron edition Dakar.

-- **Audi Sound system**: This system features ten speakers and delivers a maximum output of 180 watts.
+- **Audi Sound system:**: This system features ten speakers and delivers a maximum output of 180 watts.
-- **Bang & Olufsen Sound System**: This system features 16 speakers and delivers a maximum output of 700 watts.
+- **Bang & Olufsen Sound System:**: This system features 16 speakers and delivers a maximum output of 700 watts.

 Additionally, the model includes 2 USB-C connections as standard.
 As an option, you can get additional 2 USB-C connections.